hzhcongo/3D-Reconstruction-web-application/README.md

 # 3D-Reconstruction-iOS-application (Virtuaso)
 Virtuaso has a web application that integrates an end-to-end and self-contained 3D Reconstruction pipeline.
 <br>
-It allows users to reconstruct 3D models of objects using stereo photogrammetry processes, based on multiple images taken of the object. <br>
+It allows users to reconstruct 3D models of objects using stereo photogrammetry processes, based on multiple images taken of the object. <br><br>
 NOTE: This project has been an ongoing one, with the prototype being started off from Tan Jiasheng's Masters thesis.

 ## Main features: